EcommerceBBVA/BBVA-PHP/README.md

-Bancomer PHP
+Bbva PHP

-PHP client for Bancomer API services (version 1.0.0)
+PHP client for Bbva API services (version 1.0.0)

-This is a client implementing the payment services for Bancomer at bancomer.mx
+This is a client implementing the payment services for Bbva at bbva.mx

 What's new?
 -----------